Vicky J. Wedel

 OLD TESTAMENT: The young girl in 2 Kings 5:1-19 having compassion regardless of circumstances.

-NEW TESTAMENT: Two men in Acts 16:16-34 singing though they’d been beaten and put in prison; having compassion on the jailer and seeing him brought to faith in Jesus.
+NEW TESTAMENT: Two men in Acts 16:16-34 singing though they’d been beaten and put in prison; having compassion for the jailer.

-MODERN DAY: A woman walking into Walking-Mart when covied first broke (having been told to stock up and hunker down), seeing the mayhem, saying, “People, God is still on His throne!”
+MODERN DAY: A woman walking into Walking-Mart when covid first broke (having been told to stock up and hunker down), seeing the mayhem, saying, “People, God is still on His throne!”

 In each of these circumstances, God used those resting in Him to bring others to faith in the Most High God.
 The young girl’s master believed.
-The jailor (of the two prisoners) and his whole household believed.
+The jailor and his whole household believed.
 And the woman leaving Wal-Mart was followed by a young woman who asked what she meant and after hearing about Jesus, believed.

 Wisdom learned through the mess….